Skip to main content

 • Profiles section in the platform’s left menu — this is where filled client cards are stored.
 This is the analytics tool.

-This page covers both sections.
+This page covers both.

 Setting up profile fields